Sector building is about supporting a service system that reflects the community in which it operates.

 This project will conclude in June 2019.

-For the past three years, QCOSS has partnered with the Queensland Government to deliver webinars and workshops across the state to help community-based organisations respond effectively to funding applications for the Skilling Queenslanders for Work (SQW) initiative.
+For the past four years, QCOSS has partnered with the Queensland Government to deliver webinars and workshops across the state to help community-based organisations respond effectively to funding applications for the Skilling Queenslanders for Work (SQW) initiative.